You’re Here So Let’s Have a Discussion About Creating a Last Will Before Your Passing

 Intent can be tough to prove.
 Remember, the testator is dead and can’t testify about their intentions.
 As a result, a court has to figure out what his or her intent was when disposing of his/her estate.

-In two separate court cases, each testator met with their attorney to have Wills done, and died before they had the opportunity to review and sign the final draft of the Will.
-The court held (in both cases) there was no evidence that there was any specific intent that either person wanted the Will to be his or her Last Will and Testament, even with the notes from the attorney detailing what each wanted to do with their property.
-Critical to the decision was the lack of opportunity by the decedent to review the Will before executing it.
+In two separate court cases, each testator met with their attorney to have a Will done, and died before they had the opportunity to review and sign the final draft of the Will.
+The court held (in both cases) that there was no evidence of any specific intent by either person to make the Will their Last Will and Testament, despite the attorney’s notes detailing what each wanted to do with their property.
+Critical to the decision was the decedent’s lack of opportunity to review the Will before executing it.
 Had that happened, the cases might have had a much different outcome.
-In contrast, in another case, an attorney prepared a Will for himself right before he had surgery from which he later died.
-It was never signed nor executed, so it was not a formal Will, but the lawyer knew the contents of his Will and where his property would go.
+In contrast, in another case, an attorney prepared a Will for himself right before he had surgery, from which he later died.
+It was never signed or executed, so it was not a formal Will, but the lawyer knew its contents and where his property would go.
 The court held there was clear and convincing evidence that the unexecuted document was reviewed and approved by the decedent because he (repeatedly) orally acknowledged and confirmed its contents to those closest to him.

 Changing a Will: It’s Called a “Codicil” and Here’s How it Works